glynnbird/minicouch/README.md

 - `method` - HTTP method (defaults to 'get').
 - `qs` - an object representing the key/values to be encoded into the request query string.
 - `body` - an object representing the data to be JSON.stringified into a POST/PUT request body.
-- `path` - additional path to be appended to the URL programmatically - useful for document ids